line/armeria/site/src/sphinx/server-access-log.rst

 Customizing a log format
 ------------------------

 Access logging is disabled by default.
-If you want to enable it, you need to specify an access log writer using :api:`ServerBuilder`.
+If you want to enable it, you need to specify an :api:`AccessLogWriter`.
 You may use one of the pre-defined log formats.

 .. code-block:: java

+    import com.linecorp.armeria.server.ServerBuilder;
+    import com.linecorp.armeria.server.logging.AccessLogWriter;

     ServerBuilder sb = new ServerBuilder();
     // Use NCSA common log format.